narayananpp/narayananpp.github.io/_pages/about.md

 I recently completed my B.Tech in Mechanical Engineering(2024) from National Institute of Technology, Bhopal.

-My research interests converge on Language Technologies and Robotics, exploring the integration of personality AI with advanced perception, planning, and decision-making in socially aware robots.
+My research interests converge on Language Technologies and Robotics, excited in the integration of personality AI with advanced perception, planning, and decision-making in socially aware robots.
 I am intrigued by how these systems can enhance human-robot interaction and physical intelligence through understanding social cues and adaptive behavior.